Degree RequirementADN/ASN or BSN

 A burn care nurse specializes in the care of patients who suffer from burn injuries, and in many cases, have also experienced other kinds of trauma.
 The burn care nurse treats and monitors burn wounds, and plays a critical role in the assessment of emotional and psychological trauma that so often accompanies a burn injury.
 This specialty calls for a wide range of clinical skills including triage, pain management, critical care, and trauma recovery.

-In order to become a burn care nurse, a nursing student must complete their degree and pass NCLEX-RN.
+In order to become a burn care nurse, a nursing student must complete their degree at an accredited nursing school and pass the NCLEX-RN exam to become licensed as an RN.
 Most nurses enter burn care after beginning their professional experience in the ICU or other trauma unit.
 In fact, most employers prefer an applicant who has at least some professional experience in critical care.
 Because burn injuries often carry severe emotional and psychological implications for the patient and their families, a high level of compassion is required for those entering the burn care nursing field.

-What Are the Education Requirements for Burn Care Nurses?
+What Are the Schooling Requirements for Burn Care Nurses?

-Burn care nurses must hold either an Associate of Science in Nursing degree or a Bachelor's of Science in Nursing degree, as well as an active RN license.
+Burn care nurses must have either an Associate of Science in Nursing (ADN) degree or a Bachelor's of Science in Nursing (BSN) degree and hold an active RN license.
 The amount of additional education desired varies from employer to employer.
 Some hospitals and healthcare employers require a burn care nurse who holds additional certifications such as Advanced Burn Life Support and Advanced Cardiovascular Life Support before being considered for BCU positions.
-Most employers prefer a burn care nurse have some level of work experience in the ICU or other critical care unit.
+Most employers prefer that a burn care nurse have some level of work experience in the ICU or other critical care unit.

 Are Any Certifications or Credentials Needed?

-While there is no certification specific to burn care nursing, many hospitals and healthcare employers require applicants to hold other certifications critical to the care of burn patients.
+While there is no certification specific to burn care nursing, many hospitals and healthcare employers require applicants to hold other certifications critical to caring for burn patients.
 These may include:

 Learn more about wound care certifications.